Why Does Coffee Make You Poop?

 • Increased heart rate

+Once you start drinking coffee, there is no surefire way to stop pooping.
 Having a meal with your coffee can increase this effect because eating can stimulate gastric and colonic activity.

+Try reducing your coffee intake to minimise the effects of caffeine on your digestive system.
 You may find the right cadence and amount after some trial and error.

-The term laxative refers to a medicine or treatment that stimulates or facilitates the bowel's evacuation.
+The term "laxative" refers to a medicine or treatment that stimulates or facilitates bowel evacuation.
+The drug usually softens stools or stimulates the lower intestines to help them pass.

 Some laxatives are only available with a prescription, while others are sold over the counter (OTC).
+For some people, coffee can produce similar results to an OTC or prescription laxative.

-How Mobi Doctor Can Help
+How Mobi Doctor Can Help with Digestive Issues

 Mobi Doctor offers online urgent care.
 In minutes, you can check your symptoms, research conditions and treatments, and text a healthcare provider if needed.